Makes 15 houses or 45 cookies.

-I recommend that you decorate the roofs (and walls, if you wish) before assembling the houses.
-Once you’re done with the decorations, let the pieces dry for at least 2 hours, preferably overnight.
-Now you’re ready for the assembly.
+I recommend that you decorate the roofs (and walls, if desired) before putting the houses together.
+When you’re finished with the decorations, set them aside for at least 2 hours, preferably overnight, to dry.
+You are now ready for the assembly.

-Group the matching gingerbread house pieces together.
-You should have two walls, two roofs and two pieces with doors.
-Make sure that both of the doors are the same width, otherwise the house won’t sit on the rim of your mug.
-Start gluing the pieces together.
-Take one piece with a door slot and pipe a thin vertical line of royal icing on both edges (on the inner side).
-Take the walls and glue them onto the royal icing, making sure they are at a 90° angle.
-Now, take the other piece with the door, pipe royal icing on both edges (like you did with the first one) and set it against the walls.
-Hold it together tightly for a few seconds and then let it dry for 5 minutes before you add the roof.
-Make sure that the wall pieces are to be sandwiched on the inside of the door pieces, that way the roof fits on properly.
-Now pipe some royal icing all around the the top of the house and carefully set both roof pieces on it.
-Hold it in place for a few seconds and then pipe some snow on the rooftop and around it to create the illusion of snow.
-Set the house aside to dry.
-Continue with the rest of the pieces.
+Assemble the matching gingerbread house pieces.
+You should have two walls, two roofs, and two door pieces.
+Make sure both doors are the same width, or the house will not fit on the rim of your mug.
+Begin gluing the puzzle pieces together.
+Pipe a thin vertical line of royal icing on both edges of one piece with a door slot. (on the inner side).
+Glue the walls to the royal icing, making sure they are at a 90° angle.
+Now, take the other door-shaped piece, pipe royal icing on both edges (as you did with the first), and place it against the walls.
+Hold it tightly together for a few seconds, then let it dry for 5 minutes before adding the roof.
+Make sure that the wall pieces are sandwiched between the door pieces so that the roof fits properly.
+Pipe some royal icing around the top of the house and carefully place the roof pieces on top.
+Hold it in place for a few seconds, then pipe some snow on the rooftop and around it to give the appearance of snow.
+Set aside the house to dry.
+Continue with the remaining pieces.

-The houses will probably be dry in a couple of hours (depending on the humidity), but I recommend that you let them dry overnight.
-Once dry, store them in an airtight container and serve with warm milk, tea or mulled wine.
-You could dust them with some powdered sugar to create the illusion of fresh snow.
+The houses should be dry in a couple of hours (depending on humidity), but I recommend leaving them to dry overnight.
+When completely dry, store in an airtight container and serve with warm milk, tea, or mulled wine.
+To give the appearance of fresh snow, dust them with powdered sugar.

 Also known as Minijaturne Kućice Od Medenjaka.

-Christmas came early this year.
-The amazing smell of cinnamon and winter spices has already taken over our whole apartment and awaken our holiday spirits.
-Our cookie jars are almost full and it’s only the beginning of December!
-Christmas may still be weeks away, but it sure feels like one around here.
+This year, Christmas arrived early.
+The wonderful aroma of cinnamon and winter spices has already permeated our entire apartment, reawakening our holiday spirits.
+Our cookie jars are nearly empty, and it’s only December 1st!
+Christmas is still a few weeks away, but it certainly feels like it around here.

-I usually make edible Christmas tree ornaments.
-When the lights warm up, the tree smells like one giant gingerbread cookie.
-It makes everything just a bit more special.
-This year, I thought I’d make some edible ornaments to decorate the apartment for Advent, as well.
-Making gingerbread houses seemed like a natural thing to do.
-I knew I’d have to stretch the work to several days, since I can only work at night after the baby has fallen asleep.
-This was actually great because it allowed the pieces to dry completely in between the different phases of building the houses.
-We ate some of the houses, and saved the rest to create a tiny gingerbread village as part of our holiday decoration.
+Typically, I create edible Christmas tree ornaments.
+The tree smells like a giant gingerbread cookie as the lights warm up.
+It adds a special touch to everything.
+This year, I decided to make edible ornaments to decorate the apartment for Advent.
+Making gingerbread houses seemed like an obvious choice.
+I knew I’d have to spread the work out over several days because I can only work at night after the baby has gone to sleep.
+This was actually beneficial because it allowed the pieces to completely dry in between phases of construction.
+We ate some of the houses and saved the rest to make a miniature gingerbread village for our holiday decorations.

-I used the same dough to make a batch of Christmas cookies and ornaments, as well as some super cute reindeer cookies for my daughter.
-I smile every time I open the cookie box and see those red noses.
-I decorated them with tempered chocolate and royal icing that I’ve colored with some red food coloring.
-You could also use red m&m’s and glue them onto the cookies with some melted chocolate.
+I made a batch of Christmas cookies and ornaments, as well as some super cute reindeer cookies for my daughter, with the same dough.
+Every time I open the cookie box and see those red noses, I smile.
+I topped them with tempered chocolate and royal icing colored with red food coloring.
+Red M&M’s could also be used and glued onto the cookies with melted chocolate.